prohetamine/launcher-web-radio/README.md

 $ npm install
 ```

-In addition, you should also install [ffmpeg](https://ffmpeg.org/download.html) and puppeteer and make sure that they are available and working.

 ### Examples and description

 Now just run and go to the default address http://localhost:8080 and control the broadcast using the [radio-launcher](https://github.com/prohetamine/radio-launcher).
 Attention: until you add any tracks, the broadcast will not start